 Shooting classic cameras often brings compromise.
 Sometimes your camera lacks auto-focus, other times it’s got no light meter, or maybe your camera can’t auto-expose.
-We love old cameras, but occasionally the continual compromise makes us pine for a camera that’s, if not mindlessly automatic, at least a little less demanding.
+I love old cameras, but occasionally the continual compromise makes me pine for a camera that’s, if not mindlessly automatic, at least a little less demanding.

-So it can be refreshing when we get our hands on a camera that proffers the joys of a classic camera (involvement in the process, thrill of anticipation, sense of timelessness) with some added creature comforts.
+So it can be refreshing when I get my hands on a camera that proffers the joys of a classic camera (involvement in the process, thrill of anticipation, sense of timelessness) with some added creature comforts.

 The Nikon N8008 (called the F801 in certain markets) is just such a camera.
-This classic 35mm film camera is in practice one of the more modern machines we’ve tested.
-It gives us everything we love about shooting film while allowing us to relax and shoot in a way that’s totally natural to those of us who grew up shooting plastic-fantastic DSLRs.
+This classic 35mm film camera is in practice one of the more modern machines I’ve tested.
+It gives everything I love about shooting film while allowing me to relax and shoot in a way that’s totally natural for those of us who grew up shooting plastic-fantastic DSLRs.
 Like some of the best products ever made, the N8008 is excellent at nothing, but good at everything.

 The N8008/F-801 was developed in the late 1980s and released in 1988.
 During this period it was Nikon’s top-of-the-line 35mm SLR camera for photo enthusiasts, nestling just under the professional-grade F4 in the Nikon lineup.
 It was made to last, had outstanding specs, and positioned Nikon to challenge Canon in the arena of autofocus SLR cameras (this being Nikon’s second, and best AF SLR).

 While this reliability is great, it comes with a price.
-The metal construction of the main body means that this camera is pretty damn heavy.
+The metal construction of the main body means that the camera is pretty damn heavy.
 At close to 700g, it’s nearly as heavy as the Nikon D810 full-frame DSLR.
 Add the required four AA batteries and things become wrist-achingly dense.
-But we’ll take a heavy, long-lived machine over a broken lightweight any day of the week, so if hefty cameras bother you it’s time to hit the gym.
+But this isn’t so bad; heavy, long-lived machines are preferable to broken lightweights.

 Aesthetically the N8008 is pretty boring.
 Its looks aren’t especially offensive, it’s just that they’re not especially appealing either.
-There’s nothing about the camera’s physical attributes to elevate it over its more beautiful predecessors (the gorgeous FE series, for example), but in the same breath there’s nothing here to repulse the average onlooker.
+There’s nothing about the camera’s physical attributes to elevate it over its more beautiful predecessors (the gorgeous and compact FM, FE, etc., for example), but in the same breath there’s nothing here to repulse the average onlooker.

 Yes, it’s boring, and a bit homely.
 Is this something over which to find fault in the camera?
-We’re not so sure.
+I’m not so sure.
 After all, for the period in which it was made the N8008 is quite ordinary looking.
-We think its homeliness stems more from the existence of a distinct division upon the timeline of classic cameras, with incredible designs occupying the space before this divide and classless, uninspired designs populating the period after.
-It just happens that the N8008 released firmly in the era of the latter.
+Its homeliness stems more from the existence of a distinct division upon the timeline of classic cameras, with incredible designs occupying the space before this divide and classless, uninspired designs populating the period after.
+It just happens that the N8008 released at the beginning of the latter era.
 With its entirely plastic exterior, bloated proportions, and spattering of spongey buttons, this camera looks like an unfortunate, overstayed relic from an era of disposable appliances.

-But pay attention to our choice of words.
+But pay attention to my choice of words.
 Though it may look like an overstayed relic, it certainly doesn’t act that way.
 In use the N8008 is pretty exceptional.
 It’s a feature-dense camera, well-engineered, and thoroughly modern in its execution.
-And while it can at times feel like a modern DSLR, it still maintains the mechanical qualities that are a requisite for our falling in love with any vintage camera.
+And while it can at times feel like a modern DSLR, it still maintains the mechanical qualities that are a requisite for falling in love with any vintage machine.

 Its buttons, switches, and levers, while feeling a bit tacky, are all positioned perfectly for unencumbered operation.
 Wrapping one’s hands around the camera feels entirely natural, with only a few small irritants, such as the placement of the control wheel being too decentralized and the grip being slightly bulbous.
-Still, we should emphasize that these are very small issues that won’t present the same for every shooter.
+Still, I should emphasize that these are small issues that won’t present the same degree of annoyance for every shooter.
 Those with larger mitts may feel it fits perfectly in the hand.

 But the spec-sheet doesn’t tell the whole story.
-Sure, it’s great to say a camera has a handful of auto-exposure modes, perfectly acceptable auto-focus abilities, and loads of in-demand bells and whistles, but we’re never convinced until we take it out into the field.
+Sure, it’s great to say a camera has a handful of auto-exposure modes, perfectly acceptable auto-focus abilities, and loads of in-demand bells and whistles, but I’m never convinced until I take a camera out into the field.
 Quite happily, the N8008 didn’t disappoint.

 Its autofocus system (switchable to manual focus as well) operates extremely well.
-While certainly a bit slow compared to the cameras of today’s market, it’s still fast enough to get the job done in most situations.
+While certainly a bit slow compared to today’s cameras, it’s still fast enough to get the job done in most situations.
 It uses what Nikon calls their “Advanced AM200” module, whatever that means.
 They can call it whatever they like, but the takeaway is that the AF here is of the phase-detection variety.
-Knowing this, we expected to run into the typical phase-detection foibles, such as hunting and front- and back-focusing.
-Imagine our surprise, then, when the AF system proved to be nearly unflappable.
+Knowing this, I expected to run into the typical phase-detection foibles, such as hunting and front- and back-focusing.
+Imagine my surprise, then, when the AF system proved to be nearly unflappable.

-For our review we shot the N8008s, which is an updated version of the N8008 with improved autofocus capabilities.
-On a beautiful, sunny day at Boston’s waterfront we had exactly zero instances of hunting, front-focus, or back-focus.
-Lighting was excellent, so we weren’t too surprised by the system’s abilities, but later in the evening amidst the subdued-lighting of a small, Italian restaurant, focus was still not much of an issue.
-Though there were a few instances of hunting over candlelight, focus was still exceptionally accurate.
+And the N8008s is an updated version of the N8008 with improved autofocus capabilities.
+On a beautiful, sunny day at Boston’s waterfront I encountered exactly zero instances of hunting, front-focus, or back-focus.
+Lighting was excellent, so I wasn’t too surprised by the system’s abilities, but later in the evening amidst the subdued-lighting of a small, Italian restaurant, focus was still handled with aplomb.
+Though there were a few instances of hunting over candlelight, focus was still accurate, if a bit slower.

-Granted, we were shooting a 50mm F/1.8 Nikkor.
-Fast focus will naturally be more of a struggle with something like a zoom-Nikkor or portrait lens, but we can’t imagine many shooters will hate the N8008s’ focus capabilities.
+Granted, I was shooting a 50mm F/1.8 AF Nikkor.
+Fast focus will naturally be more of a struggle with something like a zoom-Nikkor or portrait lens, but I can’t imagine many shooters will hate the N8008s’ focus capabilities.

-Since it’s been mentioned in nearly every discussion about this camera, we should also mention that as far as AF motors go the N8008’s is a bit loud.
+I should also mention that, as far as AF motors go, the N8008’s is a bit loud.
 If that’s a serious concern, be so advised.
-We’re not really sure it’s a huge liability, but we know people seem to get pretty upset over noises coming from their cameras.
+I’m not really sure it’s a huge liability, but I know people seem to get pretty upset over noises coming from their cameras.
 It won’t be obvious on a busy city street, it won’t startle a grazing deer, and it won’t ruin your candid photography, but yes, it’s a pretty loud camera.

 Shooting in aperture-priority mode is simplicity itself.
 Simply rotate the aperture ring on the lens and the camera selects the appropriate shutter speed.
 Shutter priority is similarly effortless.
 Just set the shutter speed via the rotating thumbwheel on the top plate and the camera selects the appropriate aperture, and with a shutter capable of exposures from 30 seconds to 1/8000th of a second there’s no limit on the photographer’s exposures.